What are the alternative dispute resolution ways according to the English law?

-When there is a dispute between two or more parties, there are several ways that the parties can choose to solve it.
-The most common and best known way is taking the case to court with the assistance of a lawyer.
-However there are other ways of resolving disputes that people are often unaware of and these can be even more satisfactory.
-These methods are known as alternative dispute resolution and can provide an alternative to expensive litigation.
+When there is a dispute between two or more parties, there are several ways they parties can resolve it.
+The best known way is taking the case to court with the assistance of a lawyer.
+However, sometimes disputes can be resolved in a faster, cheaper and less stressful manner through alternative dispute resolution.

-The word “negotiation” comes from the Latin word negotium.
-The negotiation process consists in an informal approach between the parties themselves or their lawyers.
+The word ‘negotiation’ comes from the Latin word negotium.
+The negotiation process consists of an informal approach between the parties themselves and/ or their lawyers.
 This is the quickest and cheapest form of solving the problem.
 The people involved in the dispute enter directly and privately into contact to handle the issue.
 There is not a third entity controlling the affected persons’ decision.

-Mediation involves a third party who is unconnected to the dispute taking part and therefore neutral .
-It appears to help the parties in reaching an agreement.
-This person is called mediator, is not entitled to give his personal opinion about the dispute in question but simply to mediate between the disputants.
-His main duties are helping the parties to define their positions, to clarify their petitions and arrange appointments between them until solving the case.
-A good mediator is a person who has been trained to give assistance to the parties in the way of researching good and satisfactory solutions.
+The mediator is not entitled to give his personal opinion about the dispute but simply acts as a conduit between the disputants.
+His main duties are helping the parties to define their positions, clarify their petitions and arrange appointments between them until the case is resolved.
+A good mediator is trained to give assistance to the parties in researching satisfactory solutions.

 A step higher, it is the conciliation process.
-The word “conciliation” comes from the Latin and means to assemble, unite or win over.
-It is managed by the conciliator, who has similar duties to the mediator, but with a very big difference, he is entitled to suggest solutions to the case and to approach the parties’ positions.
+Of Latin origin, the word ‘conciliation’ means to assemble, unite or win over.
+The conciliation process is managed by the conciliator, who has similar duties to the mediator, but with one big difference: he is entitled to suggest solutions to the case and to approach the parties’ positions.
 The principles of the conciliation process are:

 - voluntariness – the parties have the right to withdraw from the conciliation process at any time;